Welcome to the official website of the Fourth International Conference on the Safe Schools Declaration.

 All participants joining virtually are requested to register for the Conference here.
 Government delegates who wish to participate in-person are requested to write directly to firstname.lastname@example.org and copy email@example.com.

 Due to the COVID-19 pandemic, the Abuja Conference will be a hybrid event with in-person and virtual components to accommodate all delegates.
-Diplomats, senior government delegates and speakers who wish to participate in-person are requested to write directly to firstname.lastname@example.org and copy email@example.com by Thursday 30th September 2021.
+Diplomats, senior government delegates and speakers who wish to participate in-person are requested to write directly to the NATIONAL ORGANISING COMMITTEE (NOC) at firstname.lastname@example.org and copy email@example.com by MONDAY 4th OCTOBER 2021.
+THE EMAIL TO THE NOC SHOULD INCLUDE ALL THE DOCUMENTATION FOR A VISA LISTED UNDER THE VISA REQUIRMENTS BELOW.

 This will be the first time the Conference will be held on the African continent.
 Nigeria is fully committed to following all guidelines and measures to keep you safe.
 Please note that the information below is subject to change based on evolving guidelines issued by relevant government agencies.